 How to Choose the Right Recovery Activity

 -Choose an activity that you enjoy.
 Yoga, swimming, cycling, walking, and stretching are all low-intensity activities, but you can think outside the box and make it fun!
+Check out these beginner stretches for some ideas!

 -Monitor your performance to make sure you’re not hitting it too hard on active recovery days.
 How do you feel when you get back to the gym?
 Do you feel rested and refreshed or not?
 Adjust accordingly.